puglia italy

 Average temperature in August: 19°C

-Finland isn’t just a destination for ‘coolcationing’.
+Finland isn’t just a destination for coolcationing.
 You’ll find that the happiest country in the world (it’s been awarded this accolade for seven consecutive years) transforms into a wildlife haven come August.
-Boasting nearly 16 hours of daylight, discover an abundance of dense forests, picture-perfect lakes and hiking trails to explore.
-The cosmopolitan heart of the country can be found in the capital of Helsinki, offering contemporary design (the city was the 2012 World Design Capital) and a roster of cultural attractions, including Kiasma, the city’s most popular art gallery, UNESCO World Heritage Site The Fortress of Suomenlinna, and Löyly, the bustling bar-restaurant-sauna situated on the city’s peninsula.
-Also, don’t miss Helsinki’s array of independent bakeries – one Pulla (Finnish cardamom bread) please – coffee shops, fashion boutiques and traditional restaurants that are bound to keep you entertained.
+Boasting nearly 16 hours of daylight per day, discover an abundance of dense forests, picture-perfect lakes and hiking trails to explore.
+The cosmopolitan heart of the country can be found in the capital Helsinki, offering contemporary design (the city was the 2012 World Design Capital) and a roster of cultural attractions, including Kiasma, the city’s most popular art gallery, UNESCO World Heritage Site the Fortress of Suomenlinna, and Löyly, a bustling bar-restaurant-sauna situated on the city’s peninsula.
+Also, don’t miss Helsinki’s array of independent bakeries – one pulla (Finnish cardamom bread) please – coffee shops, fashion boutiques and traditional restaurants.

 Having opened in December 2023, The Hotel Maria is an urban sanctuary in Helsinki's historic Kruununhaka district.
-Featuring 117 rooms, including 38 lavish suites, two restaurants, state-of-the-art spa, and a destination boutique showcasing jewellery from Faberge and esteemed Finnish designers, the five-star property serves as an ideal starting point to discover the best of the Nordics or as a home base to explore the cultural and natural wonders of Finland’s capital city.
-As the first hotel in the Nordics to offer a Wellness Concierge, The Hotel Maria offers highly-personalised programmes, including jet lag treatments and nutrition programmes, a weekly run club, in-suite spa treatments, as well as private saunas and steam rooms.
+Featuring 117 rooms, including 38 lavish suites, two restaurants, a state-of-the-art spa, and a destination boutique showcasing jewellery from Faberge and esteemed Finnish designers, the five-star property serves as an ideal starting point to discover the best of the Nordics or as a home base to explore the cultural and natural wonders of Finland’s capital city.
+As the first hotel in the Nordics to offer a wellness concierge, The Hotel Maria offers highly-personalised programmes, including jet lag treatments, a weekly run club, in-suite spa treatments, and private saunas and steam rooms.